ngs-training/course_template/README.md

 git clone REPO_URL --recursive

-## Adding moules to respository as submodules
+## Adding modules to the course respository as submodules
 To add a submodule to the repository use

    `git submodule add https://github.com/ngs-training/igv`